The Code – 90th Anniversary New Forest Players

 The production was directed by actor/producer Paul Dodgson for Piers Productions and narrated very movingly by actress Sally Orrock.

-Under The Stairs @ Blue Orange Theatre
+Shorts @ Blue Orange Theatre

-I also put on my acting cap to perform roles in scripts written by fellow Midlands writers.
+I also put on my acting cap to perform roles in other scripts written by fellow Midlands writers.

 Room 204 – Writing West Midlands